Help a presentation - Just keep calm!

 Better: Before you come to the conclusion of your presentation or lecture, suggest that you are welcome to ask questions after the presentation.
 Then finish your speech with a clear appeal to the audience.

-This appeal is a succinct, effective conclusion to your presentation, which remains in the public's memory.
+This appeal is a concise, effective conclusion to your presentation, which remains in the public's memory.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!